 The best replacement for live cable TV is live streaming TV!
 Skinny bundles like PlayStation Vue and Sling TV offer the same live network channels that cable does, but they charge you less because they cut out the fat, allow you pay only for the channels you want, and deliver your content “over the top” instead of through cable.
 Here is a little more information about the three big skinny bundle options:

 DIRECTV NOW is a skinny bundle that replicates the cable experience in the form of a streaming service.
 For as little as $35/month, DIRECTV NOW offers more than 60 live television networks.
-DIRECTV NOW primarily competes with PlayStation Vue and Sling TV – and, like its competition, it offers a free trial.
+DIRECTV NOW primarily competes with Sling TV and PlayStation Vue.

 Like cable companies, some channels offer individual streaming apps.
 Some, like ESPN’s WatchESPN app, will require a pay TV login (a skinny bundle login will work, so cord cutters can still access these apps).
 Others put live TV outside the paywall.
 Usually, these apps also feature on-demand content.

 A few to try: